HAVIT HV-KB389L RGB review

 The HV-KB389L RGB comes with the keyboard, a keycap puller, and instruction manual.

 Here’s a first look at this beauty out of the box.
-The all-white design is very unique for mechanical keyboard; most that you see today are largely black.
+The all-white design is unique for a mechanical keyboard; most that you see today are largely black.
 We’ve put together a list of the best white mechanical keyboards, as some people look long and hard for a white keyboard like this.

 This keyboard would pair nicely with any Apple products you have around, making it a great keyboard for a Mac.